-- > Use aerosol-tight caps as they reduce the - > Use smaller and lighter rotors if you have just a few samples.
+- > Use aerosol-tight caps as they reduce the air resistance of the rotor - > Adapters not used within buckets can be removed.
+But keep the non-filled buckets in the rotor cross to maintain balance and - Unburden your rotor and your centrifuge > Use smaller and lighter rotors if you have just a few samples.
 Save the heavy, high-throughput rotors for steps with more samples - > Some larger, fixed-angle rotors are hollowed out.
-As a result, they are far lighter compared to the non-hollowed ones
+As a result, they are far lighter compared to the non-hollowed